ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'pub_keys_repos', can be present if a certificate is present in the 'client_cred' field, with value the URI of the certificate of the Client.
 This parameter is encoded as a CBOR text string.
 Alternative specific encodings of this parameter MAY be defined in applications of this specification (OPT5).

 The handler verifies that the group identifier of the /ace-group/gid path is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
-The KDC MAY set the payload as the payload of the 2.01 (Created) response to the Token Post, defined in {{token-post}}.
+The KDC MAY set the payload with the 'sign_info' and 'pub_key_enc' parameter, formatted as 'sign_info_res' and 'pub_key_enc_res' in the payload of the 2.01 (Created) response to the Token Post as defined in {{token-post}}.
 Note that in this case, the content format MUST be set to application/ace+cbor.

 If the request is not formatted correctly (e.g. unknown or not-expected fields present), the handler MUST respond with 4.00 (Bad Request) error message.